isaacksdata/Advent-of-code-2023/README.md

 Part B - nothing special needed here - just find potential smudge points by nearly equal rows/cols and then check the answer of each possible smudge location to see if it gives a different mirror line.

+## Day 14

+Part A - straightforward - just write a function to move round rocks towards top

+Part B - more difficult - first implemented the brute force solution which estimated to run in 200hrs.
+Next tried caching which brought it down to 3hrs.
+Suggested to me that there might be some cycling going on.
+So i checked for a cycle and sure enough this was the fast way to get the answer.
+Iterate until you find a previous state and this is then the start of the loop.
+Trivial to then find final array state.